Generic Name: fondaparinux (fon DAP a rin ux)

 if you take a salicylate (aspirin, choline salicylate, diflunisal, magnesium salicylate, salsalate, and others).

 Fondaparinux can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
-This type of blood clot could cause long-term paralysis, and may be more likely to occur if you have:
+This type of blood clot could cause long-term paralysis, and may be more likely to occur if:

 FDA pregnancy category B. Fondaparinux is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.